-Our aim with this ranking is to give you information on the most affordable online history master’s degrees available in 2016.
+Our aim with this ranking is to give you information on the most affordable online history master’s degrees.

 At first glance, it may seem as if a master’s degree in history would have incredibly limited job potential.
 After all, it belongs in a category with similar social science and humanities degrees – like sociology, anthropology, and creative writing – that many judge as having little use in a science- and tech-oriented world.
 But history graduate programs are surprisingly versatile and can pave the way for you to pursue a career in education, research, museum curation, archival work, politics, law, criminal justice, religion…the list goes on!
 If you are interested in the lives of our ancestors and how past events shape current behaviors, a history master’s degree might be for you.